crash1115/crash-rolls-5e/README.md

 ### Skip Damage Dialogs
 - Skips the damage configuration dialog when rolling damage, either from an item or buttons in chat cards.
 - Ex: Longsword, Sneak Attack, Fireball
+- KNOWN ISSUE: Right now crits are not accounted for unless the user is holding the hotkey to force the crit.

 ### Skip Ability Check Dialogs
 - Skips the advantage/disadvantage dialog when making ability checks, either from a character sheet or buttons in chat cards.